 After Paris, London and Milan, the Randstad (the area including, and between, Amsterdam, The Hague, Rotterdam and Utrecht) is the largest economic urban area in the EU, measured in terms of gross domestic product.
-This is largely due to the strong presence of financial and commercial services; which happens to be one of the motors of Dutch economy.
+This is largely due to the strong presence of financial and commercial services; the motors of Dutch economy.